-I don’t think it’s assuming too much to say that all the odysseys represented here are passionate ones.
-What is it that the artist listens to?
-Is it something like the Siren song?
+The journeys here are passionate ones.
+What is it the artist listens to?
+Is it something like the Siren's song?
 Parker even states it as such.

-On a more concrete level, we have an account of contributing editor Katina Huston’s trip to this year’s College Art Association’s annual meeting in Atlanta, a peek into “The World of the Academy.”
-As Huston puts it, “Once there, it is a joy to see the species (Art Academics) running with the pack and speaking the mother tongue.”
+On a more concrete level, we have an account of contributing editor Katina Huston’s trip to this year’s College Art Association’s annual meeting in Atlanta.
+It's a peek into the academic art world.
+As Huston puts it, “Once there, it's a joy to see the species (art academics) running with the pack and speaking the mother tongue.”
 With so many different groups, topics, panels, parties, etc., Huston’s experience had its ups and downs.
-Asked to identify herself as she joined a group connected with the magazine Leonardo, Huston replied, “I’m an artist/writer researching and documenting subcultures in academic art.”
-They laughed and “for a moment I belonged.”
-Huston returned safely, and here is her report.
+Asked to identify herself as she joined a group connected with the magazine Leonardo

-I first met San Francisco artist Hadi Tabatabai about five years ago.
-His work, which called Agnes Martin to mind, intrigued me.
-At his recent exhibit at Soker Fine Arts, I had a chance to talk with him again.
-Not long after our conversation, I got an email from Hadi telling me that Agnes Martin had died a few hours earlier.
-His connection with Martin didn’t surprise me.
-He sent me an article about meeting her which he’d written for Likovne Besede/Artwords which we gratefully reprint here.
+I first met San Francisco artist Hadi Tabatabai five years ago.
+His work called Agnes Martin to mind and intrigued me.
+At his recent exhibit at Soker Fine Arts, I had a chance to talk with him.
+Not long after our conversation, I got an email from Hadi telling me that Agnes Martin had just died.
+It turned out he had a connection with her, and he shares his reminiscence

-And there is a little portfolio of sorts of the work of Tucker Nichols.
-It’s difficult to claim the work fits into our theme, although the photo on the inside front cover, “Return To Pangea” does strike a note of poetic affinity.
+And there is a little portfolio of the work of Tucker Nichols.
+It’s difficult to claim the work fits into our theme, although the photo on the inside front cover, “Return To Pangea” strikes a note of poetic affinity.
 The abbreviated selection of Nichols’ work fits, in a way, what might be called his Zen/Woody Allen sensibility.
-Featuring at least a little of Nichols’ work also satisfies my own need always, if possible, to pay some homage to a certain je ne sais qua.
+Featuring at least a little of Nichols’ work

 Welcome to issue #10. —RW